 Felix: This next section is to who to the project officer that

 ...
 Arle will fill in templates to show what we are doing.

 <fsasaki> presentation from yves

-Yves: Question about what to do
+Yves: Question about what to do with multiple keywords.

 ...
 Conducted a demo showing that non-translatable content was in fact not translated.

 ..ist: storageSizeEncoding provides information not otherwise available in XLIFF 1.2 concerning the encoding.